Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Conclusions

+\topicstart{Methods:} The author used standard computational tools and programming libraries, including Python packages and a large language model (OpenAI), to assist with code snippets, algebraic manipulation, and editorial refinement.
+All content and interpretations were conceptualized, reviewed and finalized by the author.

-\begin{acknowledgment} The author used publicly available event data accessed via the SeatGeek API (SeatGeek, Inc.) in accordance with SeatGeek’s API Terms of Use.
+\topicstart{Declarations:} The author used publicly available event data accessed via the SeatGeek API (SeatGeek, Inc.) in accordance with SeatGeek’s API Terms of Use.
 SeatGeek is not affiliated with this research and does not endorse it.
 All trademarks and content remain the property of their respective owners.
-Proper attribution is provided at \url{https://seatgeek.com} as required.
-Raw API data is not redistributed per licensing requirements.
-Derived statistical features and methodology code are available at \href{https://github.com/jonland82/seatgeek-beta-modeling}{\texttt{github.com/jonland82/seatgeek-beta-modeling}} for reproducibility purposes. \\[1em] \href{https://seatgeek.com}{ } \\[1em] The author also used standard computational tools and programming libraries (including Python packages and the large language model ChatGPT‑4 by OpenAI) for coding support, symbolic manipulation, and editorial refinement during the preparation of this manuscript.
-All outputs were reviewed by the author for accuracy and appropriateness. \end{acknowledgment}
+Proper attribution is provided at \href{https://seatgeek.com}{seatgeek.com} as required.
+Raw API data is not redistributed per licensing requirements. \\ \\ The author reports no conflicts of interest.
+No funding was received for this research.